mkohler/cython_swig/README.rst

 .. class:: handout

-    And it works.
-Once it is compiled and linked, the Cython code you just saw can take arguments from the Python interpreter, allocate a struct, fill it in, and pass it to the pair_add function, which has no idea the struct came from a Python program.
+    And here it is in action.
+The Cython code you just saw can take arguments from the Python interpreter, allocate a struct, fill it in, and pass it to the pair_add function, which has no idea the struct came from a Python program.

     Let's keep going.
 We need to see some of the complexity behind the magic.